chris-blues/Nasa2FGearthview/README.md

 ------------------------------------
 Requirements:

+WARNING!

+This script uses a *lot* disk space!
+Make sure you have at least 70GB!
+Also, this script will run for a *very long* time!
+It might be best to let it run over night - your computer might become unresponsive from time to time, due to the heavy CPU and memory load, which tends to occur, when converting 54000x27000 images. ;-)

 This script relies on wget and imagemagick.
 Both are easily installed by your systems package-management-system.
 (On Debian/Ubuntu this is "apt-get")